qor/qor/example/tutorial/bookstore/README.md

     mysql> CREATE USER 'qor'@'localhost' IDENTIFIED BY 'qor'; -- some versions don't like this use the next line instead

+On Linux for me the first line works - second does not.
+The opposite on OSX.
+(I have no idea why)

     mysql> GRANT ALL ON qor_bookstore.* TO 'qor'@'localhost';
     mysql> FLUSH PRIVILEGES;